- Go to your assigned project blog site from the course blog : https://blogs.ntu.edu.sg/hss-conservationpsychology/list-of-projects-for-hp331-2014

 - Free Online Image Editors

-To embed media into your post
+To embed media into your page

-You can also embed media from many popular websites including Twitter, YouTube, Flickr, and others by pasting the media URL on its own line into the content of your post.
+You can also embed media from many popular websites including Twitter, YouTube, Flickr, and others by pasting the media URL on its own line into the content of your page.
 To learn more about embeds, please visit http://blogs.ntu.edu.sg/creating-contents/embed-content/

-To add audio into your post
+To add audio into your page

 Click icon above the post editor to insert media files.
 You can select existing images and files (e.g. PDF, audio files) already uploaded to the Media Library, or upload new media to insert to your post.
 The default setting when inserting an audio file to your post is "Embed Media Player".
 You will noticed the audio file will be embedded as follows: